aaronev/phase-4-challenge2/README.md

 ### MVC

 ```
 README.md           	# you are here
 server.js           	# web server
 package.json        	# npm standard
-configurations/		# folder is for configurations that applies throughout the codebase
+configurations/			# - folder is for configurations that applies throughout the codebase
-authentication.js	# - file that is configured
+authentication.js		# file that is configured
-database/			# folder is for database connection and queries
+database/				# - folder is for database connection and queries
-database.js 		# - file for connections and queries
+database.js 			# file for connections and queries
-schema.sql 			# - file that shows all the columns of each tables
+schema.sql 				# file that shows all the columns of each tables
-seed.sql          	# - file that seed the ablums, users, and reviews data
+seed.sql          		# file that seed the ablums, users, and reviews data
-domain/ 			# folder is for abstract functions
+domain/ 				# - folder is for abstract functions
-public/ 			# folder is static and used for image files, css, and vanilla js
+public/ 				# - folder is static and used for image files, css, and vanilla js
-views/              # renders get method pages layouts and information as ejs html template
+views/              	# - folder renders get method pages layouts and information as ejs html template
 ```